Regional auditions throughout Canada will begin the first week of June leading to ten finalists appearing this fall on the TV series.

 Each week, Canadian viewers will vote for their favorites online, "until one Dorothy is left standing."
 She will play the leading lady in the Toronto engagement of The Wizard of Oz starting in December 2012 at the Ed Mirvish Theatre.

+"Whoever gets this role is almost certainly going to have a major career in theatre," Lloyd Webber said in an audio promotion on the CBC website.
+The "Maria" of producer Lloyd Webber's earlier productions of The Sound of Music in London and Toronto was also picked via televised competition.
 Judy Garland created the role of Kansas orphan Dorothy in the 1939 M-G-M musical film version of the L. Frank Baum story "The Wonderful Wizard of Oz."

 "There is no upper age limit, but applicants should keep in mind that the character of Dorothy is a teenager," according to the producers.